New translated guidance on rent relief for commercial tenants and landlords

 The Victorian Small Business Commission’s (VSBC) translated guidance on commercial rent relief is now available in Simplified Chinese, Arabic and Vietnamese.

-Our new web pages explain that even though tenants are no longer entitled to rent relief now that the Commercial Tenancy Relief Scheme has ended, we’re still helping those who are experiencing financial hardship as a result of coronavirus (COVID-19):
+Our new web pages explain that although the Commercial Tenancy Relief Scheme has ended, we’re still helping commercial landlords and tenants who are experiencing financial hardship as a result of coronavirus (COVID-19):

 - We’re offering information on how to negotiate rent relief fairly and reach an agreement after 28 March 2021